Chuba Hubbard Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 - Against the Vikings last week, Hubbard rushed 16 times for 61 yards and scored one touchdown.

-- Hubbard has totaled 219 rushing yards on 53 carries (73.0 yards per game) with one touchdown during his last three games.
+- Over his last three outings, Hubbard has 219 rushing yards (73.0 per game) on 53 carries with one touchdown.

-- He has added 51 receiving yards on eight catches (17.0 yards per game).

 Hubbard's Carolina Teammates